 At NMCC, 12 credit hours or more per semester is considered full-time.
-Most other agencies and programs, including financial aid, veterans assistance, varsity athletic eligibility, Social Security Commission and insurance benefits, also consider a full-time course load to be at least 12 credits per semester.
+Most other agencies and programs, including financial aid, veterans assistance, Social Security Commission and insurance benefits, also consider a full-time course load to be at least 12 credits per semester.